biati-digital/glightbox/README.md

 - Fixed: data gallery stopped working
 - Fixed: iOS bug with Vimeo iframe when fullscreen button pressed
 - Fixed: "See more" link in the description throws an JS error when clicked
-- Fixed: Videos not resized vertically when window height was smaller that the window width
+- Fixed: Videos not resized vertically when window height was smaller than the window width

 ### 3.0.1